-Using calibration unit R&S ZN-Z103, auto calibration is performed for the open, short and load calibration standards followed by a manual connection of through cable for the through calibration standard.
+Using the calibration unit R&S ZN-Z103, auto calibration is performed for the Open, Short and Match calibration standards followed by a manual connection of through cable for the Through calibration standard.

 The calibration routine in CAT performs mode is the same as VNA mode.